terrorizer1980/senzing-environment/docs/tutorial.md

 The following demonstrations show how to augment Senzing projects with `senzing-environment` to facilitate the use of Docker within a project.

-The first demonstration shows how to use `docker-compose` with a project.
+The first demonstration shows how to use `docker-compose` with a Senzing project.
-The second demonstration shows how to use independent docker containers within a project.
+The second demonstration shows how to use independent docker containers within a Senzing project.

 ## Demonstration 1

-### Create new G2Project with Docker support
+### Create new Senzing project with Docker support

-1. Specify the location of the project on the host system.
+1. Specify the location of the Senzing project on the host system.
    Example:

     ```console
     export SENZING_PROJECT_DIR=~/senzing-demo-project-1
     ```

-1. Give the project a name.
+1. Give the Senzing project a name.
    The name is used as a prefix for docker containers.
    Example: